 Gatewood was tough and unrelenting in her views, and was not afraid of explicit honesty.
 She once said, “[Art] is like people: If you meet a person that's absolutely pleasant, they tend to be innocuous.
 Nothing's worse than being pleasant.”
 Another time she said, “I think you learn that life isn't always straightforward.
 I think it's in the nature of the species to be a little evasive and covered.
 Ambiguity might be the heart of life as well as art.”

-Ten of Gatewood's works are part of the exhibit Woman Made that showcases works by women artists in the Museum's permanent collection, including seven in the Windows Gallery.
-The show opened December 17, 2016 and runs through April 23, 2017.
+Ten of Gatewood's works were part of the 2017 HMA exhibit Woman Made that showcased works by women artists in HMA's permanent collection.

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since our blog's inception in March 2015.